-Key Audit Matter How the matter was addressed in the audit Determination of allowance for expected credit loss on trade receivables We obtained management's model for the computation of expected credit loss on trade receivable and performed the following procedures: As at 31 December 2023, the Group has gross trade receivables of N6.168 billion (2022: N4.263 billion) with allowance for expected credit loss of N1.266 million (2022: N951.196 million).
-The allowance for expected credit loss represents 21% (2022: 22%) of the gross trade receivable. - analyzed the segmentation of the portfolio provided by management and ensured they applied the shared risk characteristics.
+Key Audit Matter How the matter was addressed in the audit Determination of allowance for expected credit loss on trade receivables We obtained management's model for the computation of expected credit loss on trade receivable and performed the following procedures amongst others: As at 31 December 2024, the Group has gross trade receivables of N9.524 billion (2023: N6.168 billion) with allowance for expected credit loss of N1.686 billion (2023: N1.266 billion).
+The allowance for expected credit loss represents 18% (2023: 21%) of the gross trade receivable. management and ensured they applied the shared risk characteristics.
 The determination as to whether a trade receivable is collectable involves Management's judgment.
 The trade receivables were tested for impairment using the Expected Credit Loss (ECL) model.
-The ECL model also requires judgment in the estimation of the amount and timing of future cash flows and assessment of a significant increase in credit risk. - evaluated the loss rates to ensure that the calculation reflects the probability weighted outcome, We considered this a Key Audit Matter due to the materiality of the amounts involved and the high level of management judgement required. - tested the historical accuracy of the model by assessing the historical projections versus actual losses.
-The Group's accounting policy on impairment of trade receivables and related ECL disclosures are shown in Note 31 in the financial statements - evaluated the scalar adjustment multiplier to determine if they were appropriate.
+The ECL model also requires judgment in the estimation of the amount and timing of future cash flows and assessment of a significant increase in credit risk. reflects the probability weighted outcome.
+We considered this a Key Audit Matter due to the materiality of the amounts involved and the high level of management judgement required.
+The accounting policy on impairment of trade receivables and related ECL disclosures are shown in Note 3 (f) in the consolidated and separate financial statements evaluated the scalar adjustment multiplier to determine if they were appropriate. re-computed the ECL and compared the management estimate with our re-computed estimate to evaluated completeness and accuracy.